YOU CAN RECOVER

 We often get asked why people relapse and over the years we know that there are many. many reasons why people relapse.
 At the core however, we have noticed some patterns of behavior that will predict a relapse.

 It is often stated that the relapse happens way before the person themselves takes the first drink or uses their first drug.
 Addiction can be described as a vice grip in your gut slowly twisting and getting tighter and tighter over time.
 Sometimes weeks or even months will pass before things become critical.
 In some cases, strong resentments towards a loved one or an employer are the cause.
 Other times, fears (rational and irrational) grow out of control and the sickness of worry leads to the relapse.
 Still others have untreated traumatic or painful memories that appear and lead to tremendous psychic pain.
 Untreated or undertreated mental health disorders are another major factor in leading back to drinking and using.
+This is called Dual Diagnosis aka co-occuring disorders.

 Regardless of the cause, there is often a period of discomfort that builds and builds until something happens and then boom!
 Something changes in the neural pathways and the extremely potent midbrain pleasure centers of the brain demand relief.
 This relief is in the form of drugs or alcohol.
 Unfortunately, the same voice that tells the addict or alcoholic to pick up, is the same voice that condemns them about 30 seconds after they pick up!